-A columnist for USA Today states that conservatives are wrong to attack Pope Francis as a Marxist, explaining that his comments on economics are Christ-based.
+Columnist Kathleen Parker has said free market-supporting conservatives are wrong to attack Pope Francis as a Marxist, saying his comments on economics are a call to remember the excluded.

 “What is the successor to St. Peter supposed to do when he sees so much suffering even in free-market societies?
 Quote Ayn Rand?”
 Parker wrote, citing the 20th century atheist writer who defended capitalism claiming that selfishness is a virtue.

 Parker’s Dec.
 6 USA Today column said that every commentator “seems to have his own special version of Pope Francis,” with liberals seeing him as “a crusader for social justice,” while conservatives “fear he just might be a commie.”

 She focused her remarks on several conservative commentators who reacted to the Pope’s comments on economics.

 Radio host Rush Limbaugh contended that the Pope’s words about greed and inequality in his recent document “Evangelii Gaudium” were “pure Marxism” and “dramatically, embarrassingly, puzzlingly wrong.”